 (i) For each month, ERCOT shall report, Generation Resources committed in each RUC process, the reason for the commitment, Resource name and intervals deployed, and the hours committed for Voltage Support Service (VSS).

-(c) Reversal of Base Point instructions to Generation Resources from interval to interval:
+(c) Reversal of Base Point instructions to Generation Resources and Energy Storage Resources (ESRs) from interval to interval:

 (i) ERCOT shall record and report, on a monthly basis, instances of Dispatch Instructions to Resources not providing Regulation Service in which there is a directional change in Base Point instructions for four consecutive Security-Constrained Economic Dispatch (SCED) intervals for validation and review.